swapniljariwala/nsepy/README.md

 - numpy
 - scipy
 - pandas

---For Windows systems you can install Anaconda, this will cover many dependancies (You'll have to install requests and beautifulsoup additionally though)
+For Windows systems you can install Anaconda, this will cover many dependancies (You'll have to install requests and beautifulsoup additionally though)
 ##Usage
 Store data directly to csv using simple functions
 ```python